 - Environmental Health

-Students must have completed at least 16 credit points, with at least 4 of these being from one of the HSD major sequences listed above.
+Students must have completed at least 16 credit points (8 of these must be at Level 2 or 3), and at least 4 units must be from one of the HSD major sequences listed above.

 Where will I go for placement?

 Our practicum agencies include local councils, community health centres, not-for-profit organisations, government departments, private companies, research organisations and other community-based support organisations.